ZyreApps/hydra/README.txt

 * The client can then request posts, always extending the range either towards newer posts, or towards older posts.

-* Since posts can exist across many servers, clients first fetch the post ID metadata, and only fetch the content if desired.
+* Since posts can exist across many servers, clients first fetch the post ID metadata, and then fetch the content as desired.

-* The client can also decide to start from scratch and request the newest posts from the server, if the gap is too large.

 * Clients fetch content on a chunk-by-chunk basis.
 This prevents memory overflow when sending large files.

+* The client can also decide to start from scratch and request the newest posts from the server, if the gap is too large.

 .pull src/hydra_proto.bnf